 Colleen Walters (she/her) was born in the Philadelphia, PA area, on Lenapehoking (Lenni-Lenape) lands, where she still lives today.

 Colleen joined River Network in 2020.
-As Delaware River Basin Program Manager, she works along side local partners to advocate for a fully fishable, swimmable Delaware River using the tools of the Clean Water Act.
+As Healthy Rivers Program Manager, she works along side local partners to advocate for a fully fishable, swimmable Delaware River using the tools of the Clean Water Act.

 Colleen earned her Bachelor of Science in Marine Science from Coastal Carolina University and her Masters of Science in Ecological Restoration from University of Florida.
 Prior to joining River Network, she worked for National Fish and Wildlife Foundation in both Washington, D.C. and later Portland, OR, assisting local organizations in finding solutions to water quantity limitations and supporting riparian restoration projects to provide critical habitat for endangered pacific salmon.
 Outside of work, you can find Colleen exploring new hiking trails, paddling with her partner and pup by the Jersey Shore, traveling to the next National Park on her list, and spending time with her family watching Eagles games every Sunday in the fall.